McNamara84/elmo/README.md

   - Insert your Google Maps API key in the corresponding line in the `.env`file.
   #### 9. Accessing the metadata editor
   - After the installation is complete, you should be able to access the metadata editor in your browser at `http://localhost/your_directory`.
-  - Settings may be modified in `choice.php`.
+  - Settings may be modified in `.env`.
   </details>
 </details>